sindhuk95/PhysicalDesign_Workshop_OpenLANE_SKY130nm/README.md

 no of cells = 18036
 so flop ratio = 0.08943 or 8.943%

-# DAY 2
+# DAY 2 Floorplan and Introcution to Library Cells

-# FLOORPLANNING, LIBRARY CELLS and PLACEMENT

-   This is the repoistory of Workshop Day2.
-In this we cover Floorplanning key parameters, running floorplan and placement using openlane and review layout in magic.

-### Floorplanning considerations
+## Floorplanning considerations

+   Few considerations are made before running floorplan.
+Key parameters are Aspect ratio, Utilization factors, Macro placement using  ```Macro Guide lines```, I/O pin  and Pre-placed cell placement and generating power grid.
+But In this OpenLANE flow, Power Grid generation comes after post-cts.So, lets take about power grid feneration after post-cts.

-### Utilization Factor & Aspect Ratio
+## Utilization Factor & Aspect Ratio

 When it comes to floorplanning, the shape and size of the fllorplan is decided by Aspect Ratio and how good the floor plan is decided by Utilisation Factor.
 They are defined as follows: